SN 2020bqj: a Type Ibn supernova with a long lasting peak plateau: Powering mechanism

 Both Ni+CSM models recover the plateau and decline phases of SN\,2020bqj quite well.
 Neither of the model lightcurves recover the rapid rise of SN\,2020bqj, in particular when accounting for the pre-discovery $g$- and $r$-band upper limits.
 Although upper limits are included in the fit, it is clear the optimal solution favours larger offsets of the free parameter $t_0$ than with \textsc{TigerFit}, where $t_0$ was fixed.
 We note that the upper limits reported here are global estimates of the full CCD \citep{masci2019}, and may differ locally.
 As a very recent SN, it is not possible at this point to improve this estimate for the position of SN\,2020bqj due to data access, but it is unlikely to change much given how faint the host of SN\,2020bqj is.
-The goodness-of-fit is indicated by the Watanabe-Akaike Information Criterion \citep[WAIC;][]{Watanabe2010}, which slightly favours the wind model, on account of the early phase of the lightcurve which is better reproduced.
+We used the \texttt{dynesty} sampler \citep{Speagle2020a} in \textsc{MOSFiT} to sample the posterior probability function.
+The evaluation score, indicating how well a model fit the data, were similar for both models (103 and 107 for shell and wind model, respectively).

-The first thing to note from the derived parameters in Table~\ref{tab:tigerfit} is that the adopted density profile (wind or shell) of the CSM impacts some of the parameters significantly, while the produced lightcurves (Fig.~\ref{fig:mosfit}) are not very different.
+The first thing to note from the derived parameters in Table~\ref{tab:mosfit} is that the adopted density profile (wind or shell) of the CSM impacts some of the parameters significantly, while the produced lightcurves (Fig.~\ref{fig:mosfit}) are not very different.
 This dependency on index $s$ was already demonstrated by \citet{chatzopoulos2013} and gives us the main caveat of the semi-analytical CSM model we use here: the actual CSM configuration around the SN is uncertain, so the results should not be taken literally but rather indicative, especially when showing large variations as a function of the adopted density profile.